UK checklist • Clear structure • Built for enquiries

 • Contact form

-• Email + phone / WhatsApp
+• Email and phone

-• Business hours (optional)
+• Business hours if useful

-• Service area (UK / local)
+• Service area details

-5) Privacy Policy
+5) Privacy policy

-6) Terms (if needed)
+6) Terms if needed

-Optional pages that improve SEO and enquiries
+Optional pages that often improve SEO and enquiries

 Individual service pages

-Portfolio / case studies
+Portfolio or case studies

 FAQs